telerik/ajax-docs/controls/floatingactionbutton/getting-started.md

 ## Add a RadFloatingActionButton Control

-To add a RadSplitButton similar to the one shown in image above, follow the steps:
+To add a RadFloatingActionButton similar to the one shown in image above, follow the steps:

  - Add a `ScriptManager` control on a Web Form.

- - Use the `<telerik:RadFloatingActionButton>` tag to declare the SplitButton.
+ - Use the `<telerik:RadFloatingActionButton>` tag to declare the FloatingActionButton.

  - Use the exposed control properties and the available inner tags to set the desired control structure fine-tune its appearance: